Kanishka7/TCP-CLIENT-SERVER/README.md

 #clone the project #If using idea do a mvn idea:idea
 #If using eclipse do a mvn:eclipse:eclipse
 #Create a jar file eg:idea will create an out folder/artifacts/jar file
-#Run the jar file using tcp-client.sh
+#Run the jar file using tcp-server.sh